MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/main-form-presentations.md

 ---
 # How model-driven app main forms appear on different devices

-There are 4 types of form.
-Main, Quick View, Quick Create and Card.
+There are four types of form.
+Main, quick view, quick create, and card.

-The **main form** is a fundamental building block of any model-driven app and is used by all devices used to deliver them.
+The main form is a fundamental building block of any model-driven app and is used by all devices used to run them.

-This form can be rendered using a web browser,  Dynamics 365 for phones, Dynamics 365 for tablets, or Dynamics 365 for Outlook and its design will adjust to accommodate the device used.
-This responsive design is one of the most important features of any model-driven app.
+A main form can be rendered using a web browser, Dynamics 365 for phones, Dynamics 365 for tablets, or Dynamics 365 for Outlook, and its design adjusts to accommodate the device.
+This responsive design is an important feature of model-driven apps.

 Additionally, the main form is an intrinsic part of the table and it travels with the table as part of any solution.
-This helps with the [application lifecycle management](model-driven-app-glossary.md#application-lifecycle-management)
+This helps with [application lifecycle management](model-driven-app-glossary.md#application-lifecycle-management).

 [Learn more about all the form types](types-forms.md)